 In the concession area around Palmwag Lodge there are large populations of Hartman's Mountain Zebra, giraffe, oryx, springbok and kudu.
 The predator population is the largest outside of the Etosha National Park, with over 100 lions, cheetah, leopard, brown and spotted hyena.
 Bird life is prolific and diverse with most of Namibia's endemics present.
 This concession supports a healthy population of desert adapted black rhino and elephants, under the management of the Save the Rhino Trust.

-Wine and dine in the licensed restaurant and order dinner from the 'a la carte' menu.
+Wine and dine in the licensed restaurant.
 Relax at the swimming pool under shady palm trees and unwind with refreshments at the cozy pool-bar and lapa.